Luisinhoas/Causal-Inference-GP1-/README.md

 ols_test_bartlett(data, myvars)
 ```

-We are testing the hypothesis that the group variances are equal.
+I'm testing the hypothesis that the group variances are equal.
 With a p-value less than 0.05, we reject the null hypothesis at the 0.05 significance level.
 We conclude that there is enought evidence to claim that the variances are not equal.
 Equal variances across samples is called homogeneity of variance.
 The Levene test is less sensitive than the Bartlett test to departures from normality.
 If you have strong evidence that your data do in fact come from a normal, or nearly normal, distribution, then Bartlett's test has better performance.

 ### Breusch Pagan Test (No constant variances)
 Breusch Pagan Test was introduced by Trevor Breusch and Adrian Pagan in 1979.
 It is used to test for heteroskedasticity in a linear regression model and assumes that the error terms are normally distributed.
 It tests whether the variance of the errors from a regression is dependent on the values of the independent variables.
 It is a x2 test.
 You can perform the test using the fitted values of the model, the predictors in the model and a subset of the independent variables.
 It includes options to perform multiple tests and p value adjustments.
 The options for p value adjustments include Bonferroni, Sidak and Holm’s method.

 ```{r}